cyberark/pas-on-cloud/aws/pta/README.md

 # Lambdas Bucket

-Before running the template, create a dedicated bucket in the region where you are deploying the CloudFormation stack, with the following files:
+Before running the template, create a dedicated bucket in the region where you are deploying the CloudFormation stack, with the following files:/n
-MySnsToPta.zip - contains the lambda from \dist\
+MySnsToPta.zip/n
+PtaCloudTrailToSns.zip

+# Permissions

+The user that runs the template needs to have the following permissions:
+- Deploy CloudFormation
+- S3 full permissions
+- SNS full permissions
+- Deploy Lambda
+- Create IAM roles

+# Parameters

 | Name | Description | Default |
 |------------------------------|-------------|-------------|